systemed/tilemaker/README.md

 * a JSON file listing each layer, and the zoom levels at which to apply it
 * a Lua program that looks at each node/way's tags, and places it into layers accordingly

 You can read more about these in [CONFIGURATION.md](CONFIGURATION.md).
-Sample files are provided to work out-of-the-box.
+Sample files are provided to work out-of-the-box: you may find more in the `resources` directory.

 Running
 -------